Outburn-IL/fhir-terminology-runtime/README.md

 1) **Automatic external primed-state (default; no extra methods required)**

-FTR automatically tracks whether a ValueSet has been primed in the external cache using the **same `getCode/setCode` methods you already implement**.
+FTR automatically tracks whether a ConceptMap has been primed in the external cache using the **same `getCode/setCode` methods you already implement**.

 Concretely:
 - After a successful prime, FTR writes a reserved **sentinel entry** under a reserved “code” key.